steveseguin/captionninja/README.md

 The text-to-speech service will only work for one session per browser.
 If you try to load multiple text-to-speech tabs at a time, they will all stop working for a period of time.
 You can have as many overlay/viewer pages loaded as you want however.

 If you wish to save the transcriptions, just select-all when done (ctrl+a), copy the selected text(ctrl+c), pasting it into text editor (ctrl+v).
-A download button might also appear on the page, which may download the transcription as a file as well.
+A download button might also appear on the page, which may download the transcription as a srt caption file as well.

 ### Studio integration